XronTrix10/Python-Passwd/README.md

 3. Grant sudo permission when asked

-### __NOTE :__ The setup script by default appends an alias to your .bashrc file.
-If you have zsh installed, then manually add the alias by running the command below
+4. After installation, close the terminal session and open a new one

-    echo "alias pswd='python3 /srv/.Python-Passwd/main.py'" >> ~/.zshrc
+5. Done

 <br>

 ## Usage

-- Open any Terminal from anywhere, then
+- Open any Terminal from anywhere, then type:

       pswd